kjph/sqlenergy/doc/ViewModel.rst

 Their own widgets are then created using the ``initUI_*()`` methods.
 We know that the frames split the parent frame into thirds, and to examine each third we simply look at the ``initUI_*()`` method for the frame in question.

-A similar structure should then exist for this method, and if frames are to be continuously nested; then in the same fashion.
+A similar structure should then exist for these methods, and if frames are to be continuously nested; then in the same fashion.